mono/moon/test/xaml/clock/README.txt

-clock20 - tests BeginTime set on the storyboard with a repeatforever animation inside it. clock21 - tests BeginTime set on the storyboard, which also has repeatforever set on it. clock22 - tests BeginTime set on the animation, with repeatforever on the parent storyboard.
+clock20 - tests BeginTime set on the storyboard with a repeatforever animation inside it. clock21 - tests BeginTime set on the storyboard, which also has repeatforever set on it. clock22 - tests BeginTime set on the animation, with repeatforever on the parent storyboard. clock23 - same as clock1, but FillBehavior = "Stop" applied to storyboard and animation clock24 - same as clock1, but storyboard Duration < animation Duration clock25 - same as clock2, but storyboard Duration < animation Duration clock26 - same as clock3, but storyboard Duration < animation Duration clock27 - same as clock23, but storyboard Duration < animation Duration clock28 - same as clock6, but storyboard Duration < animation Duration clock29 - same as clock28, but storyboard behavior is Stop